Petrarch: Later years

-Petrarch spent the later part of his life journeying through northern Italy as an international scholar and poet-diplomat.
-His career in the Church did not allow him to marry, but he is believed to have fathered two children by a woman or women unknown to posterity.
+Petrarch spent the later part of his life journeying through northern Italy and southern France as an international scholar and poet-diplomat.
+His career in the Church did not allow him to marry, but he is believed to have fathered two children by a woman (or women) unknown to posterity.
 A son, Giovanni, was born in 1337, and a daughter, Francesca, was born in 1343.
 He later legitimized both.

+For a number of years in the 1340s and 1350s he lived in a small house at Fontaine-de-Vaucluse east of Avignon in France.

 Giovanni died of the plague in 1361.
 In the same year Petrarch was named canon in Monselice near Padua.
 Francesca married Francescuolo da Brossano (who was later named executor of Petrarch's will) that same year.
 In 1362, shortly after the birth of a daughter, Eletta (the same name as Petrarch's mother), they joined Petrarch in Venice to flee the plague then ravaging parts of Europe.
 A second grandchild, Francesco, was born in 1366, but died before his second birthday.
 Francesca and her family lived with Petrarch in Venice for five years from 1362 to 1367 at Palazzo Molina; although Petrarch continued to travel in those years.
 Between 1361 and 1369 the younger Boccaccio paid the older Petrarch two visits.
 The first was in Venice, the second was in Padua.